Last updated 2 September 2019

 - punishment (separate confinement (s 121 Corrective Services Act 2006 (Qld) (Corrective Services Act))

-- administrative purposes (safety orders or maximum security (ss 53, 60 Corrective Services Act)).
+- administrative purposes (safety orders or maximum security (div 5, 6 Corrective Services Act)).

-Most prisons have a detention unit, which has designated punishment cells with fewer amenities used for shorter punishment stays, and/or a crisis support unit.
+Most prisons have a detention unit, which has designated punishment cells with fewer amenities used for shorter punishment stays, and/or a crisis support unit, also known as a safety unit.

 Segregation for punishment purposes (separate confinement) can be imposed for a maximum of seven days for a major breach of discipline and must comply with the provisions of ss 118 and 121 (Corrective Services Act):